andrewharmellaw/andrewharmellaw.github.com/_posts/2017-04-24-gelfands-algebra-aside-2-roots-roots-and-more-roots.md

 {% include JB/setup %}

 ## Roots, Bl**dy Roots
 We need to talk about roots.

-They are one of those situations you hit when, as you learn something new, or try and gain a deeper understanding of something you half know, when two _totally separate_ concepts share a common-name, and hence you tie yourself in knots trying to figure out how they are related.
+There are situations you come across occasionally, as you learn something new, or try and gain a deeper understanding of something you half know, when two _totally separate_ concepts share a common-name, and hence you tie yourself in knots trying to figure out how they are related.

 In algebra, "roots" are one of those situations.